Suzie Woolway, Administrator

 Our prime purpose in this life is to help others.
 And if you can’t help them, at least don’t hurt them. –Dalai Lama

 An island person by birth, Cliff was born in the San Juan Islands of Washington State and grew up on a small farm between the Cascade Mountains and Puget Sound.
-He began as a nurse’s aide and is now a registered nurse with 30 years experience.
+He began as a nurse’s aide and is now a registered nurse with over 30 years experience.
 He has a Bachelor’s in Science and Nursing, is a licensed massage therapist in Hawaii, and a practicing Reiki Master, an ancient oriental healing art.

 He and his wife own Aloha-n-Paradise, an Art Gallery, Internet Café and Espresso Bar in Waimea.
 He enjoys cooking, collects crystals and is passionate about anything electronic.
 He enjoys reading new age and science fiction; loves gardening, biking and the outdoor life both in the mountains and on the water.

 Renee has a son and several hanai children.
 She enjoys swimming, gardening, cooking, traveling and just hanging out with friends and family.
-She volunteers regularly for Kauai Ocean Recreation Experience, KORE.

 Living life to the fullest.